 But just like someone with low self-esteem, they are just maintaining their deep-seated beliefs formed since childhood.
 Beliefs aren’t easily changed unless they recognized their beliefs are just beliefs and not the truth.

 Most websites use high and healthy self-esteem interchangeably.
 I don’t use the word “high” to refer to healthy self-esteem because high self-esteem may lead to inflated self-esteem.
 Plus, both low self-esteem and high self-esteem are just beliefs about oneself.
 Both positive and negative beliefs about yourself are formed based on past conditioning.
 They may or may not be the truth now.

 If low self-esteem means seeing yourself as unworthy and high self-esteem means seeing yourself as worthy, then healthy self-esteem means not even judging yourself as worthy or not.

 Healthy self-esteem means no judgment against yourself.

 Worthiness is just a mental concept of self.
 What if you just see yourself as who you are and not judge yourself?

 If you are 5 ft tall, then you are 5 ft tall.
 You are neither short nor tiny.
-Same goes for someone who is underweight like me.
+The same goes for someone who is underweight like me.
 110 lbs are neither skinny nor unattractive.
 You are who you are.
 You describe yourself based on what you presently witness, without adding judgment to it.

 Healthy self-esteem is about seeing yourself for who you really are.
 You don’t compare yourself with someone else or judge yourself.
-These are just mental activities which your mind are used to doing.
+These are just mental activities that your mind is used to doing.

 Read Kristen Neff’s Self-Compassion on opting out of the self-esteem game.

 What Are the Signs of Low Self-Esteem?

 As mentioned above, people who have severe low self-esteem symptoms such as depression and anxiety would be able to recognize that for themselves.
 For this blog post, my focus is on the second group.
 Those who may not be aware they have low self-esteem because their worth is based on external conditions.

 So in this blog post, I’m just going to talk about low self-esteem in general.